-- confrontation with a varied input; - training of listening, reading, speaking and writing skills; - reading, listening, writing and speaking strategies (learning strategies + communication strategies); - basic linguistic actions: exchanging information (making an announcement, asking for information, expressing possession), expressing feelings and attitudes (satisfaction, ...), willingness, requesting someone to do something, asking to repeat, asking for help and functioning socially (greeting, addressing, presenting someone, parting, thanking);
+- confrontation with a varied input; - training of listening, reading, speaking and writing skills;

-- vocabulary concerns students' basic personal details and limited non-personal information necessary in everyday life situations, such as particulars (name, address, telephone number, etc.), occupation, interests, different types of meals, food and drink, invitation, appointment, booking, shopping, clothing and fashion, time organisation, planning and intentions, aspects of country and people (public holidays, ...), living environment, daily activities, etc.; - the most elementary basic structures and sentence patterns are reproduced in a memorised repertoire, e.g. past, singular and plural, etc.; students also use basic structures to partly make their own sentences; - basic linking tools (e.g. referring words) and basic connectors (such as 'and' and 'then') between loose words and clauses; - basic features of articulation and intonation; - neutral register: forms of address and basic formulas for polite social interaction in the most current everyday contexts with both known and unknown interlocutors; - sociocultural aspects of the language, such as manners, the choice of certain forms of address; attitudes and values in the other culture: non-verbal communication; insight into the linguistic system; - development of attitudes like confidence in speaking, resilience.
+- reading, listening, writing and speaking strategies (learning strategies + communication strategies); - basic linguistic actions: exchanging information (telling what has happened or is about to happen, rendering other people's words, describing an object, situation or person, conveying an opinion), expressing feelings and attitudes (expressing positive and negative feelings, expressing approval, showing willingness, asking for and granting or refusing permission, proposing something, asking (not) to do something and functioning socially (warning someone, drawing attention to something and making an appointment); - vocabulary concerns basic facts regarding students and their immediate environment in contexts like personal details (family, appearance, character traits, interests, occupation, etc.), contacts with emergency services, post office, bank, etc., information services (audiovisual and written media, internet and email), different types of meals, eating and drinking out, hotel and other holidays, invitation, appointment and booking, food, household articles, shopping, clothing and fashion, the world of feelings (liking more of less, rather, ...), orientation and the road (movement, direction and distance, quantity, dimensions and speed), time organisation (planning and intentions), aspects of country and people (public holidays, ...), health services (parts of the body, health and physical condition, illness, accident and medical help), living conditions (housing, house layout, furniture, etc.), public and private transport, leisure, climate, etc.; - basic structures are used to formulate and answer simple questions and make elementary sentences: future, telling in the past, comparing, imperative, etc.; - basic linking tools (e.g. referring words) and basic connectors (such as 'and, or, because, but, therefore, even, when, until', etc.) are used in clauses and simple sentences; - current features of articulation and intonation sound largely correct; - neutral register: forms of address and formulas for polite social interaction in current contexts with both known and unknown interlocutors; - sociocultural aspects of the language, such as manners, the choice of certain forms of address; attitudes and values in the other culture: non-verbal communication; insight into the linguistic system; - development of attitudes like confidence in speaking, resilience.